inzilico/genome-partition-with-determinant/README.md

 ## Description

-The repo contains the scripts applied in the [article](DOI: 10.1093/nargab/lqaf024)
+The repo contains the scripts applied in the article (DOI: 10.1093/nargab/lqaf024)

 ## Use cases